PIXALNZ/pixalnz.github.io/README.md

 **Play online**

-Wordled can also be played online at [wordled.online](https://wordled.online)
+The original Wordled can also be played online at [wordled.online](https://wordled.online)

 **Languages used**